3 Steps to Wellness with Creativity Tools.

 Was this result just for me or could this process help other people, especially people who don’t consider themselves creative?

-This realisation of how powerful and effective this resolve was changed my business objectives.
+Realising how powerful and effective this resolve was changed my business objectives.
 I pivoted from the last ten years of business/personal development support.
 I wanted to dedicate myself to figuring out this activity as a universal opportunity for anyone feeling lost, overwhelmed, burnt out, or disconnected.

 I wanted to make a tangible difference in people's lives by using creativity to enrich wellness for everyone.

-Three years later, after two years of running ‘Well-being Through Creativity’ sessions, I have realised that creativity has become a form of exploration and communication, predominantly with the self.
+Three years later, after two years of running ‘Well-Being Through Creativity’ sessions, I have realised that creativity has become a form of exploration and communication, predominantly with the self.

 It’s also a truly profound experience having someone externally view your work.
 Hearing observations based on their reactions and feelings allows you to gain additional creative growth and personal perspective.